 creation and promotion of information in some form, that is valuable to audience on its own

-If there is call to action centric – thats not content marketing per se but rather plain ad copy.
-Content marketing assume that your brand or product helps target audience with a knowledge or solution making its life easier.
-In return company gets an exposure, increase potential clients awareness about its own solution etc.
+If there is a call to action-centric – that’s not content marketing per se but rather dull ad copy.
+Content marketing assumes that your brand or product helps the target audience with a piece of knowledge or solution making its life more comfortable.
+In return, the company gets exposure, increase potential clients awareness about its solution, etc.

-Looks clear enough but how to measure “the easiness of life for the target audience” afterwords?
+Looks clear enough but how to measure “the easiness of life for the target audience” afterward?

-It is possible to make life easier for a neighbour in different ways: to support him, to help with advice, to suggest a solution to the problem, to educate about something new etc. Content marketing sceptics rightly claim that qualitative assessments downside is their subjectivity.
+It is possible to make life easier for a neighbor in different ways: to support him, to help with advice, to suggest a solution to the problem, to educate about something new, etc. Content marketing skeptics rightly claim that qualitative assessments downside is their subjectivity.

-PR professionals faced same objections.
-They face them now as well when submit reports only on the number of published press releases in old fashioned way.
+PR professionals faced the same objections.
+They meet them now as well when submitting reports only on the number of published press releases in an old fashioned way.

-In digital world however both PR coverage and other content marketing performance metrics can be measured fairly accurately thanks to advanced analytics tools.
+In the digital world, however, both PR coverage and other content marketing performance metrics can be measured relatively accurately thanks to advanced analytics tools.